 On October 22, 2021 we hosted Stuttering: An International Conversation, a panel discussion features representatives from around the world who speak about what’s happening in their countries, share ideas, and discuss how we can all collaborate to understand that stuttering is just a different way of talking.

 Panelists include: Bruno Villegas (Peru), Emmanuel Makokha (Kenya), Shilpa Sagwal (India), Tsvetana Dimitrova (Bulgaria), Elias Apreko (Ghana), Marc Vankralingen (The Netherlands).

 ISAD is all about raising awareness!

 Ways to Raise…

 - Join in the ISAD Online Conference on the Stuttering Homepage

 - Drop off informational pamphlets at your workplace, local schools, or pediatrician’s office.

-- Forward this page or share our main website, Facebook page, or Twitter with friends, family members, and coworkers.
+- Forward this page or share our main website or social media with others

 - Mayoral Declaration of ISAD in Washington, DC

 - Don’t Tell Me to ‘Slow Down’ 5k (Raleigh, NC NSA Chapter)